VukPerisic/intro/css-assignment/README.md

 ## Intro

-Now that you understand some of the basics of HTML and CSS, let’s take a look at how to align HTML elements.
+Now let’s take a look at how to align HTML elements.
 There are multiple ways to align HTML elements, but in this part, we recommend using flexboxes as they are widely used in modern web development (for example BootstrapV4 is built on top of flexboxes).

+You will come across flexbox a lot in your frontend projects as it makes auto-aligning elements and organizing a webpage with a lot of sub-sections a lot faster and more uniform than manually styling every element with standard css.

 ## Resources